pic64gx/pic64gx-linux-examples/multimedia/ov5647/README.md

 ## Prerequisites

 - PIC64GX Curiosity Kit.
-- HDMI monitor supporting 720p resolution.
 - OV5647 camera with 25MHz clock.
-- HDMI cable connected from the PIC64GX Curiosity Kit to the monitor
 - Type-C cable to power up the board and console access.

 ### Basic check for video pipeline enumerated after boot